jasonppy/jasonppy.github.io/_posts/2021-04-29-deeprl-9-model-based-planning.md

   - RL
   - Notes
 ---

-**now assuming we know the model (dynamics, transition)**

-1. Is this assumption practical?
-2. Is it helpful?
-3. Can we just calculate the optimal action sequence? - open loop planning, random shooting method, CEM cross-entropy method. open loop planning can be ideal in determinstic setting, but not in stochastic setting
-4. Monte Carlo Tree Search, I think it's close-loop planning, it's only for discrete case
-5. LQR (a method for trajectory optimization), should consider using Pieter's material

-recap the goal of RL
-point out the part that we assume we don't know

-In this lecture, we will mostly talk about the deterministic dynamics, i.e. $$s_{t+1} = f(s_t, a_t)$$, although we will also generalize some methods to stochastic dynamics, i.e. $$s_{t+1} \sim p(s_{t+1}\mid s_t, a_t)$$

 Let's recall the reinforcement learning goal --- we want to maximaze the expected reward (or discounted reward in the infinite horizon case)